 - How much choline should I take?
 The typical dose for treating disease ranges from fifty to several thousand milligrams of specific forms of choline (see Dosage).

 - Best choline supplement?
 Many products passed our tests of quality (see What CL Found), but only a few represent CL's Top Picks.

 - Safety and side effects of choline: Choline is generally safe, although gastrointestinal side effects may occur with higher doses.
 A small percentage of people may develop a fish odor from choline.
-Although cause-and-effect relationships have not been demonstrated, higher intake of choline has been associated with increased risk of colorectal cancer in women, and choline increases production of TMAO, which, itself, is associated with a higher risk of heart attack.
+Although cause-and-effect relationships have not been demonstrated, higher intake of choline has been associated with increased risk of colorectal cancer in women, and some forms of choline increase production of TMAO, which, itself, is associated with a higher risk of heart attack.
 (See Concerns and Cautions).

 Choline Supplements Review (Including Phosphatidylcholine, CDP-Choline, and Alpha-GPC)